Alcidespb24/RAG/output.md

 [74 FR 3326, Jan.
 16, 2009]

-# § 162.1502 Standards for enrollment and disenrollment in a health plan transaction.
+§ 162.1502 Standards for enrollment and disenrollment in a health plan transaction.

-The Secretary adopts the following standards for
+[74 FR 3327, Jan.
+16, 2009]